CMHA Get Set & Connect Program

 Amenities:

-• The garden is named as the World’s Top City Garden by National Geographic
+• The garden was named as the World’s Top City Garden by National Geographic

 • A small intimate garden with pavilions, covered walkways, a jade green pond with koi fish and a collection of 150-year-old miniature trees

-The Sun Yat-Sen Park is a Chinese garden that is open to the public for free.
+The Sun Yat-Sen Park is a Chinese garden that is next to the Garden, and is open to the public for free.

 See the Night Sky up Close at Vancouver's Space Observatory